-In 2021, 2020 and 2019, each non-employee director received a restricted stock grant.
+In 2022, 2021 and 2020, each non-employee director received a restricted stock grant.
 These grants are made on the date of the annual meeting of shareholders and vest at the following year's annual meeting of shareholders, or upon certain other events.
 The grant is subject to forfeiture if the director's service terminates prior to the date of the next regularly scheduled annual meeting of shareholders.
-During 2021, 2020 and 2019, the Company granted 6,741 shares, 7,413 shares, and 8,216 shares, respectively, to non-employee directors.
+During 2022, 2021 and 2020, the Company granted 5,952 shares, 6,741 shares, and 7,413 shares, respectively, to non-employee directors.